 About this illustrative guide

-In March 2020, the Australian Accounting Standards Board (AASB) issued AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (AASB 1060).
-The new standard applies to annual periods beginning on or after 1 July 2021, with earlier application permitted.
+AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities (AASB 1060) is applicable for annual periods beginning on or after 1 July 2021.
+Early adoption is permitted.